kylebarrow/chibi/README.md

 Think it's OK to serve up 30KB of framework over 3G just to manipulate a couple of DOM elements?
 Of course you don't because that's an asshat move and you're no asshat.
 You'll probably instead use a couple of lines of vanilla JavaScript, perhaps a little CSS `:active` with transitions, all while riding a unicorn bareback through a double rainbow, no hands.

-If gently roasted some of your most used vanilla JavaScript, the r

 ### The sweet, juicy bits ###
 * Chibi is really tiny: 5KB minified, 2KB gzipped, small enough to stick inline on single page web apps for one less HTTP request (for every unnecessary HTTP request, an Internet troll is born).
 * Supports modern desktop and mobile browsers including Chrome, Internet Explorer, Firefox, Opera and Safari.